 Relaxed hair can look sleek and sophisticated, but it's not effortless.
 In its own way, it's just as high maintenance as natural hair.
 Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining its health.
-A proper regimen for relaxed black hair doesn't need to be complicated or expensive, but it should be consistent.
+A proper regimen for relaxed Black hair doesn't need to be complicated or expensive, but it should be consistent.
 "Caring for relaxed hair has many similarities to caring for natural hair with a few major differences, says celebrity hairstylist," says celebrity hairstylist Monaé Everett.
 Ahead, check out an expert-approved hair care regimen for relaxed hair.